kynyka/data_visualise/readme.md

 Tentative works in data visualising.
 Managed to collect data and visualising it by using matplotlib.
-Also, I made scattergrams to simulate the process of random walk.
+Also, scattergrams were made to simulate the process of random walk.
 Histograms emulating results of casting dices were created with Pygal.